demux2n/GrapH/README.md

 ## GrapH

 A simple way to view relationships on GitHub.
+Not at all an original idea.

 # Installation